 This book reveals the meaning of communication and understanding everywhere.
 It transcends the limitations of the times, helps us explore the essence of love, and guides us to live a new, peaceful and rich life; it helps us learn to love and learn to be independent; it teaches us to become more competent and understanding parents.
-In the final analysis, it tells us how to find our true self.
+The final analysis, it tells us how to find our true selves.

 As the opening paragraph said: life is full of suffering.
 M. Scott Parker made us more clear: Life is a hard journey, and the journey of maturity is quite long.
 However, he did not make us feel scared.
 On the contrary, he led us through a series of difficult and painful transitions, and finally reached a higher level of self-awareness.

 The Mindful Path to Self-Compassion: Freeing Yourself from Destructive Thoughts and Emotions by Christopher Germer